 Prominent New Zealand Tuna Brands

-I contacted five tuna brands to ask about human rights in their supply chain: Sealord, John West, Countdown, Pacific Crown and Pams.
+We contacted five tuna brands to ask about human rights in their supply chain: Sealord, John West, Woolworths, Pacific Crown and Pams.
 Only Sealord and Pams replied, but the others all had some relevant information on their websites.
-From the information I’ve gathered, I’m only really comfortable buying from Sealord, although John West may also be OK and Countdown is moving in the right direction.
+Of these brands, we are only confident that Sealord is slave free, although John West and Woolworths are making good efforts in that direction.

 Sealord